 |Licensing Instructions:||Subscription & Standard Members, and Non-Members|

-2009 NIST Language Recognition Evaluation Test Set contains approximately 215 hours of conversational telephone speech and radio broadcast conversation collected by the Linguistic Data Consortium (LDC) in the following 23 languages and dialects: Amharic, Bosnian, Cantonese, Creole (Haitian), Croatian, Dari, English (American), English (Indian), Farsi, French, Georgian, Hausa, Hindi, Korean, Mandarin, Pashto, Portuguese, Russian, Spanish, Turkish, Ukrainian, Urdu and Vietnamese.
+2009 NIST Language Recognition Evaluation Test Set was developed by the Linguistic Data Consortium (LDC) and the National Institute of Standards and Technology (NIST).
+It contains approximately 215 hours of conversational telephone speech and radio broadcast conversation collected by LDC in the following 23 languages and dialects: Amharic, Bosnian, Cantonese, Creole (Haitian), Croatian, Dari, English (American), English (Indian), Farsi, French, Georgian, Hausa, Hindi, Korean, Mandarin, Pashto, Portuguese, Russian, Spanish, Turkish, Ukrainian, Urdu, and Vietnamese.

-The goal of the NIST (National Institute of Standards and Technology) Language Recognition Evaluation (LRE) is to establish the baseline of current performance capability for language recognition of conversational telephone speech and to lay the groundwork for further research efforts in the field.
-NIST conducted language recognition evaluations in 1996, 2003, 2005 and 2007.
+The goal of NIST's Language Recognition Evaluation (LRE) is to establish the baseline of current performance capability for language recognition of conversational telephone speech and to lay the groundwork for further research efforts in the field.
+NIST conducted language recognition evaluations in 1996, 2003, 2005, and 2007.
 The 2009 evaluation increased the number of target languages.
 Most of the test data originated from multilingual Voice of America (VOA) radio broadcasts assessed as being of telephone bandwidth in addition to conversational telephone speech.
 Further information regarding this evaluation can be found in the evaluation plan which is included in the documentation for this release.

 - 2003 NIST Language Recognition Evaluation (LDC2006S31)